aneldev/dyna-cache/readme.md

 **By default the Cache is limited to 5mb**, however this can be changed in DynaCache options.

+*Note*: The memory is counted by characters.
+A character might use more than one byte; for instance the Chinese characters take 4-5 bytes.
+So the real memory usage varies according the char coding.

 # DynaCache options (IDynaCacheOptions)

 You can create a Dyna Cache by this script: